Caprice (1967 film): Critical

-Film critic Leonard Maltin’s review of the film was quite negative.
-He gave the film zero stars and said the film was a “terrible vehicle for Doris.”
+Film critic Leonard Maltin’s review gave the film zero stars and said it was a "terrible vehicle for Doris."
 In The New York Times, Bosley Crowther called the film "a jumble of wacky and feeble comedy."
 Roger Ebert was more amused, writing that "When everything has been said and done, you really have to stand back and admire the sheer professional competence of the people who make Doris Day movies ...
 If her movies never go anywhere, at least they don't take all day about it.
 They're directed with a light touch, skillfully edited, and get it over with in no time."

 In her memoir, Day recounts an argument she had with her manager-husband Martin Melcher over the script for Caprice, unaware he had signed her name to the contracts before she had the chance to say no. On the DVD commentary, authors Pierre Patrick and John Cork discuss the ways the screenplay was rewritten, ostensibly to please the star.
 They speculated that recent interest in Tashlin's signature mixture of slapstick, satire, and adventure—coupled with its Mod design—has acquired renewed respect from film buffs and, possibly, from Day herself.
 Several writers have commented on the "meta" moment in which Doris Day "dashes into a movie theater, where the movie Caprice is playing."